About the College

 The RANZCP has a head office in Melbourne, a national office in New Zealand, and branch offices around Australia.
 Within the College, specialist aspects of psychiatry are represented by Faculties and Sections.

-More about key people at the College
+Key people at the College

 The College's history dates back to 1946, when the Australasian Association of Psychiatrists was formed.
 In 1963, the association became the Australian and New Zealand College of Psychiatrists, and 'Royal' was added to the name in 1978.